HappyNatalie/duralib/README.md

 # Durability Library
 This library helps you manage durability of your items while being 100% data based and not requiring any tweaking of functions on your part.

-There is a python script linked below and uploaded to the repository that can generate data tags for this library.
-(Albiet in a scuffed way as I don't really know how to work with anything but mcfunction)
+There is a python script uploaded to the repository that can generate data tags for this library.
+I do not know how to create a UI or web app for it so it is really scuffed but it creates the tags correctly so thats all that really matters.

 # Data Structure
 ````markdown